MandyNeumeyer/chess_board/README.md

 ### Challenge

 * Create a chessboard as in the picture below
+* Use the wood.jpg image for the chessboard background
 * For the chess pattern use as few lines of css as possible

 ### Hint